 I have been working on my German genealogy while I search for my distant Russian family and work on my Russian family tree.
 A big surprise came in e-mail last week.
-A woman related to my great-great-grandmother’s sister contacted me from St. Petersburg.
+A woman related to my great-great-grandmother’s sister contacted me from St. Petersburg, Russia.

 I never expected anyone from her family to find me.
 One distant relative apparently had her married name wrong but knew she had a son and daughter.
 Two years ago, a woman from Texas claimed her great-grandmother was niece of my great-great-great-grandfather.
 Her family documents did not prove that in the end.